justinlietz93/FullyUnifiedModel/README.md

 ## Key Validation Highlights (FUM - Early Stage as of April 2025)

 * **Foundational Component Analysis:** Key mechanisms are undergoing rigorous analysis and preliminary validation.
 This includes:
     * SIE stability analysis via detailed simulation, demonstrating stable dynamics under tested conditions primarily via homeostatic mechanisms.
-[See Stability Analysis in Mathematical Frameworks - *User adds link*]
+[See Stability Analysis in Mathematical Frameworks]
     * Development and testing of a Topological Data Analysis (TDA) framework on synthetic data, showing strong correlations between proposed metrics and graph properties like efficiency/pathology.
-[See TDA Framework in Mathematical Frameworks - *User adds link*]
+[See TDA Framework in Mathematical Frameworks]
 * *(Note: Large-scale integrated system testing and benchmarking are planned for upcoming phases as outlined in the roadmap.
 Results from the predecessor AMN prototype are detailed separately in the relevant documentation.)*